FeatureBaseDB/www/content/blog/adding-rle-support.md

 And of course, unit tests.
 Roaring is central to Pilosa, so we test it as thoroughly as possible.
 The RLE work consists of 1500+ new lines of feature code, plus 2500+ new lines of unit tests.
 Although our Roaring package is feature complete, we still have a few tasks on the todo list:

 * Thorough benchmarking and testing on large, real data.
-* Expand fuzz testing.
+* Expanding fuzz testing.
-* Examine inverted storage, for "sparse zeroes" data.
+* Examining inverted storage, for "sparse zeroes" data.

+The work is ongoing in this [branch](https://github.com/pilosa/pilosa/tree/334-rle-rebased), if you'd like to check out the gritty details.
+We would also love for you to help by forking [Pilosa](https://github.com/pilosa/pilosa) and trying it out!

 ### Departures from the spec
 Just for the sake of posterity: